 Boundless charge a minimum of €350 a month per employee or 8% of the salary of an employee.
 For this reason, they’re not often a good option for very low-cost businesses.

 You should keep in mind that some employees are more complex to deal with than others.
-For example, if you hire salespeople to sell out of another country, there will be tax and VAT implications depending on where the sale is made and where the customer is located (check out our post on how much is VAT in Ireland).
+For example, if you hire salespeople to sell out of another country, there will be tax and VAT implications depending on where the sale is made and where the customer is located.
 Boundless don’t deal with these issues, which is something you should be aware of if you’re considering employing salespeople in another country.

 Hiring employees in another country can be complex and challenging, especially when hiring remote employees.
 However, the upsides can make it worth it.
 Hiring internationally can give you access to a wider pool of quality talent and mean that you can offer more flexibility to your current employees.
 Companies like Boundless can help you through the process of hiring and managing internationally.
 However, using an Employer of Record, such as Boundless, incurs a cost per employee, which might not be suitable for low-cost businesses.
 There are also certain types of employees they won’t help you hire, such as temporary or seasonal workers or sales employees.